World War One Engagement Centres

 Enquiries about any of these outputs or topics can be sent to: email@example.com.

-University of Kent, in collaboration with (amongst others) Leeds, Brighton, Greenwich and Portsmouth Universities and Queen Mary, University of London
+University of Kent, in collaboration with (amongst others) Leeds, Brighton, Portsmouth Universities and Queen Mary, University of London

 Gateways contains a range of expertise which can help you explore the following areas:

 - Life on the Home and Fighting Fronts

 - The medical history of the First World War

 - Wartime propaganda and popular culture

 - Maritime and naval history